Jimi Hendrix: The Man In the Music (Pt.2)

 Lucille returned to Al many times, just to leave again.
 She gave birth to Leon, Joe, Pam, and Kathy during the next five years.
 Whenever Lucille was around, she and Al would yell and even hit each other.
 This wore on Jimi.
 When he was only four he told an aunt that, “mommy and daddy fighting all the time.”

-Jimi saw his mother only sporadically before her death in 1958.
+He only saw his mother sporadically before her death in 1958.
 A heavy drinker who had developed cirrhosis of the liver, she died of a ruptured spleen.
 She was only 34 and never saw Jimi perform.

 According to Leon, Al did not allow the boys to attend Lucille’s funeral.
 “He gave us each a shot of vodka and we all stayed home.”
 The exact location of Lucille’s grave was a mystery for years.
 Jimi’s biographer, Charles Cross (Room Full of Mirrors: A Biography of Jimi Hendrix), searched the graveyard for days before he found it.
 Only recently has a simple stone been placed there.